HerzogChicken/OS-project/README.md

 # OS-project
 Writing a simple OS from scratch with a goal to run DOOM eventually

-- Currently working on the UEFI and boot process
+- Currently working on the UEFI, preboot and boot process